yegor256/blog/_drafts/defensive.md

 {% endhighlight %}

 What do we achieve with this approach?
-First and foremost &mdash; smaller objects.
+First and foremost: smaller objects.
 And smaller objects always mean higher **maintainability**.
-Our `DefaultReport` class will always stay small, no matter how many validations we may invent in the future.
+Our `DefaultReport` class will always remain small, no matter how many validations we may invent in the future.
 The more things we need to validate, the more validating decorators we will create.
 All of them will be small and cohesive.
 And we'll be able to put them together in different variations.

-Besides that, this approach makes our code much more **reusable**, since classes are performing very few operations and don't defend themselves by default.
-When being defensive is an important feature, we'll use validating decorators.
+Besides that, this approach makes our code much more **reusable**, as classes perform very few operations and don't defend themselves by default.
+While being defensive is an important feature, we'll use validating decorators.
 But this will not always be the case.
-Sometimes validation is just too expensive in terms of time and memory and we want to work directly with objects that don't defend themselves anyhow.
+Sometimes validation is just too expensive in terms of time and memory, and we may want to work directly with objects that don't defend themselves.

-I also decided not to use Java Validation API any more.
-For the same reason.
+I also decided not to use the Java Validation API anymore for the same reason.
 Its annotations make classes much more verbose and less cohesive.
 I'm using validating decorators instead.